M2Team/NanaZip/ReadMe.md

 the store to get our dependency packages, and we want to be robust and deployable everywhere.

-If you want to install NanaZip for all users, you can execute the following command in the PowerShell which is run as administrator.
+If you want to install NanaZip for all users or without an internet connection, run the following command in PowerShell as an administrator.

 > PowerShell -NoLogo -NoProfile -NonInteractive -InputFormat None -ExecutionPolicy Bypass Add-AppxProvisionedPackage -Online -PackagePath `The path of the MSIX package` -LicensePath `The path of the XML license file`